PowerShell/platyPS/docs/New-ExternalHelp.md

 ```

 ### -OutputPath
-Path to a folder, where you want to put your external help file(s).
+Path to a folder where you want to put your external help file(s).
-The name should ends with locale folder, i.e. ".\out\platyPS\en-US".
+The name should end with a locale folder, i.e. ".\out\platyPS\en-US".

 ```yaml
 Type: String